thewmh/wizardunicorn.ninja/frontend-masters/javascript/functional-light-javascript.md

 {% endhighlight %}

-The spread operator is the same as JavaScrips's `.apply` method; it 'spreads' the array out so that each value becomes it's own value, separate from the array.
+The spread operator is the same as JavaScript's `.apply` method; it 'spreads' the array out so that each value becomes it's own value, separate from the array.

 ## Point Free